mibexsoftware/sonar-bitbucket-plugin/README.md

-# Bitbucket plug-in for SonarQube
+# Bitbucket Cloud plug-in for SonarQube

 ![Travis build status](https://travis-ci.org/mibexsoftware/sonar-bitbucket-plugin.svg?branch=master)

-This SonarQube plug-in creates pull request comments for issues found in your Bitbucket pull requests.
-It is very similar and inspired by the [SonarQube Github plug-in](https://github.com/SonarCommunity/sonar-github), but targets Bitbucket cloud.
+This SonarQube plug-in creates pull request comments for issues found in your Bitbucket Cloud pull requests.
+It is very similar and inspired by the [SonarQube Github plug-in](https://github.com/SonarCommunity/sonar-github), but targets Bitbucket Cloud.
 It creates a summary of the found issues as a global pull request comment which looks like this:

 ![Screenshot global pull request comment plugin](doc/global-comment.png)